 Kona, HI, USA

-Lanzoni, Carlo and Weber, Thomas, "A Method for Field Calibration of a Multibeam Echo Sounder" (2011).
-Center for Coastal and Ocean Mapping.
+Lanzoni, Carlo and Weber, Thomas C., "A Method for Field Calibration of a Multibeam Echo Sounder" (2011).
+IEEE Oceans.
 805.